DavidUnzue/kirby-collapse-field/README.md

 # kirby-collapse-field
-This is an extension for the Kirby 2 CMS (http://getkirby.com/).It provides a `collapse` field for the Panel, which groups all the following content until next 'collapse' field into a collapsible block.
+This is an extension for the Kirby 2 CMS (http://getkirby.com/).
+It provides a `collapse` field for the Panel, which groups all the following content until next 'collapse' field into a collapsible block.

 This is based on [ljacobs-sml](https://github.com/ljacobs-sml)'s [kirby-accordionHeadlineField](https://github.com/ljacobs-sml/kirby-accordionHeadlineField), which replaces the default 'headline' field.
 I created my own field because I wanted to preserve the default 'headline' field while being able to collapse content using a separate field type.